For many healthcare professionals, gaining diverse experience and seeing the world are two important motivators to choose the traveling lifestyle.

-Because travel nurses typically work on short assignments—lasting between four and 13 weeks—the average travel nurse salary base is usually higher than that of a full-time professional.
+Because travel nurse assignments are generally 8-13 week contracts, the average travel nurse salary base is usually higher than that of a full-time professional.

-Note that the base pay of a nurse varies from state to state, as it usually corresponds with the regional cost of living.
+Note that the base pay of a licensed practical nurse varies from state to state, as it usually corresponds with the regional cost of living.

 At the same time, travel nurse salaries vary between healthcare institutions and location.